JP/EN

 1) Application for withdrawal from Dormitory

-1) Upon your entry to the dormitories, the dormitory admission fee must be paid together with the dormitory fee.
+1) Upon your entry to the dormitories, the dormitory entrance fee must be paid together with the dormitory fee.

-2) Dormitory admission fees and dormitory fees may be revised every year.
+2) Dormitory entrance fees and dormitory fees may be revised every April.

-3) The dormitory fees must be paid per term in one payment in Japanese yen cash.
+3) Dormitory fees must be paid in full, per term, in Japanese yen via bank transfer.

-The first (spring) and second (autumn) terms must be paid for three months each, and the third (winter) term must be paid for four months in a lump sum.
+The first (spring) and second (autumn) terms require payment for three months each, and the third (winter) term requires a lump-sum payment for four months.

-4) For the dormitory admission fee and dormitory fees, please use the university's prescribed payment form to be provided after entering the dormitory, and make payment at the Yucho bank.
-Please also transfer the dormitory fee from the post office in the same way, using the payment slip, for the following term and on.
+4) For the dormitory entrance fee and dormitory fees, please use the university's prescribed payment form, which will be provided after moving into the dormitory.
+Payment must be made at the Yucho bank.
+For subsequent terms, please transfer the dormitory fee from the post office using the payment slip in the same manner.

-*Each dormitory collects a small amount of money for the purpose of purchasing items for shared use.
+*Each dormitory collects a small amount of money to purchase items for shared use.

-*Any admission fee or dormitory fees you have paid will not be refunded to you, regardless of your reason for moving out from the dormitory.
+*Any dormitory entrance fee or dormitory fees paid will not be refunded, regardless of your reason for moving out of the dormitory.

 7. Dormitory Supervisors